 - Carefully review the courses when making your selection.

 Official course registration will take place upon arrival at TCD.
-The preliminary course form you submit to Arcadia prior to acceptance is not set in stone.
+The academic preferences form you submit to Arcadia prior to acceptance is not set in stone.
 You will have a two week drop/add period at the beginning of the semester where you can make changes to your course registration.

 There is a surcharge (special course fee) that is assessed by TCD for coursework completed in certain science, math, or engineering courses.
 This surcharge will be added to your account after you register for courses at Trinity